jhuckaby/PoolNoodle/README.md

 #### Script Logging

 Your script's `exports` object is augmented with three methods you can use to generate log messages.
-These will be appended to the `Worker.log` file, with most columns automatically populated.
-You only need to specify two columns, the code (or debug level), and a message.
+By default, these will be appended to the PoolNoodle `Worker.log` file, with most columns automatically populated.
+In most cases you only need to specify two columns, the code (or debug level), and a message.
 Here is an example of a debug log message:

 ```js
 this.logDebug(9, "Log message here!");